 How it works

-Queries and data flow work like this:
+Queries and data flow:

 - A query is created by the cloud service with the encrypted credentials for the on-premises data source.
 It's then sent to a queue for the gateway to process.